 How Google Ranks Law Firms When Users Search

 Experts estimate that Google uses around 200 ranking factors in its algorithm to rank websites within a given web search query.
 They assert that SEO is about making small modifications and incremental improvements to your law firm’s website that impact your site’s user experience and performance in organic search engine results.
-However, Google has never explicitly said what does and does not impact rankings on the search engine results pages.
-This is why it takes time to see results after optimizing your website and content.

 - Phone number